Roy Medvedev: Biography

-Medvedev was born in Tbilisi, Transcaucasian SFSR, Soviet Union.
+Medvedev was born to a Jewish family in Tbilisi, Transcaucasian SFSR, Soviet Union.
+Roy received his name in honor of the Indian communist of the 1920s, Manabendra Nath Roy (M. N. Roy), a member of the Executive Committee of the Comintern and one of the founders of the Communist Party of India.
 He had an identical twin brother, the biologist Zhores Medvedev, who died in 2018.
+Roy and Zhores Medvedev's father was Alexander Romanovich Medvedev (1899-1941), a Soviet military officer with the rank of commissar of a regiment; his mother was the cellist Yulia Isaakovna Reiman (1901-1961).
+Medvedev's father, Alexander Medvedev, served as a senior lecturer in the philosophy department of the Military-Political Academy in the 1930s.
+On August 23, 1938, he was arrested and accused of belonging to a Trotskyist organization and "smuggling Trotskyism" into textbooks he had compiled and edited.
+On June 5, 1939, he was sentenced to 8 years in a labor camp.
+He served his sentence in Kolyma, where he died on February 8, 1941.

 From a Marxist viewpoint, Roy criticized former Soviet General Secretary Joseph Stalin and Stalinism in general during the Soviet era.
 In the early 1960s, Medvedev was engaged in samizdat publications.
 He was critical of the unscientific nature of Lysenkoism.

 Medvedev was expelled from the Communist Party in 1969 after his book Let History Judge was published abroad.
 The book criticized Stalin and Stalinism at a time when official Soviet propagandists were trying to rehabilitate the former General Secretary.
 Let History Judge reflected the dissident thinking that emerged in the 1960s among Soviet intellectuals who sought a reformist version of socialism like Medvedev.
 Along with Andrei Sakharov and others, he announced his position in an open letter to the Soviet leadership in 1970.
 In a book co-authored with his twin brother, Zhores, A Question of Madness, Medvedev describes Zhores' involuntary commitment in the Kaluga Psychiatric Hospital (see Political abuse of psychiatry in the Soviet Union).
 Zhores, a dissident biologist, was questioned in the hospital about his involvement with samizdat, and his book The Rise and Fall of T.D.
 Lysenko.
 Zhores was exiled to Britain in the 1970s.

 Medvedev rejoined the Communist Party in 1989, after Mikhail Gorbachev launched his perestroika and glasnost program of gradual political and economic reforms.
 He was elected to the Soviet Union's Congress of People's Deputies and was named as member of the Supreme Soviet, the permanent working body of the Congress.
 Following the collapse of the Soviet Union in 1991 Medvedev and dozens of other former communist deputies of the Soviet and Russian parliaments founded the Socialist Party of Working People, and became a co-chair of the party.
 In 2008, Medvedev wrote a biography of Vladimir Putin where he gave his activities as president a positive evaluation.

+In 2025, at the age of 99, he gave an interview to Moskovsky Komsomolets, in which he supported the policies of President Putin.